SoftwarePotential/samples/Api/eCommerce/Shop/Sp.Samples.LicenseManagement.Store/README.markdown

 ## Buying a product / Obtaining License Info
-* Navigate to the ‘Buy’ section of the site
+* Navigate to the â€˜Buyâ€™ section of the site
-* Select and ‘buy’ a product from the list of products on offer
+* Select and â€˜buyâ€™ a product from the list of products on offer
 * License information is returned from the Software Potential Web Service (this sample application includes an Activation Key and a License Id) and added to a purchase record, which is displayed to the customer

 # Troubleshooting